Spanish White Anchovies

 Sourcing: The Spanish Solution

-We harvest our Spanish White Anchovies from thriving populations off Northern Spain, using responsible, small-scale fishing practices.
+We harvest our anchovies from thriving populations off northern Spain, using responsible, small-scale fishing practices.

 Enviro: Why Anchovies?

-Tuna and swordfish populations have been steadily declining since the middle of the last century due to overfishing.
-They’re long lived and slow to mature, meaning it takes a while for them to reproduce—so they can’t withstand the pressures of the global appetite for their delicious meat.
-Abundant fish that live lower on the ocean food chain, like anchovies, provide a tasty alternative.
+Tuna and swordfish are long lived and slow to mature, meaning it takes a while for them to reproduce—so they can’t withstand the pressures of the global appetite for their delicious meat.
+Abundant fish that live lower on the ocean foodchain, like anchovies, provide a tasty alternative.
 The anchovy’s short lifespan and quick reproduction, along with strict management, make these little fish an important and fully renewable resource.
 What’s more, they swim in tightly packed schools, which means we can harvest them with very little bycatch.

 History: The Fishing Guilds of Cantabria